A consensus on causality?

-When we conduct medical research studies, it is important that we design our studies well, analyze the data correctly, and communicate the results accurately.
-To do these things, one inevitably has to address concepts like experimentation, observation, and—perhaps most of all—causality.
-Many have studied these topics within computer science, statistics, clinical trials, reinforcement learning, control theory, epidemiology, etc.
+When we conduct medical research, it is important that we design our studies well, analyze the data correctly, and communicate the results accurately.
+To do these things, one inevitably has to address concepts like experimentation, observation, and—beneath it all—causality.
+Many have studied causality within computer science, statistics, clinical trials, reinforcement learning, control theory, epidemiology, etc.

 Advances here will ultimately help us, together, make better sense of evidence and better decisions for patients.